Many have mistaken their own outrage for virtue, and then supposed that their virtue absolved them from the necessity to think clearly.

 Equality of opportunity is not a cry of the people; it is the perpetual alibi of a bureaucracy.

-Theodore Dalrymple is a retired prison doctor and psychiatrist, contributing editor of the City Journal and Dietrich Weissman Fellow of the Manhattan Institute.
+Theodore Dalrymple is a retired prison doctor and psychiatrist, contributing editor of City Journal, and Dietrich Weissman Fellow of the Manhattan Institute.
+His most recent book is Embargo and other stories (Mirabeau Press, 2020).